aqli-epic/aqli-update/data/Readme.md

 | value | Measurement value | `pm` PM<sub>2.5</sub> in µg/m<sup>3</sup> <br/>`who` Years <br/>`nat` Years |

 ---

+## GADM Shapefiles
+The underlying shapefiles for the gadm datasets can be found [here](https://uchicago.box.com/s/w0q0kmxhc1k2q5yuqexqgbd6ssjarg76).
+Refer point 3 of the issues and limitations section that talks more about this.

+---

 ## Sources
 This is a summary of the data sources for the Air Quality Life Index.
 For a more in-depth dive, read the [AQLI methodology and research design](https://aqli.epic.uchicago.edu/about/methodology/).